 Are you eager to foster a love of literature and stories?
 Do you believe in the power of the pen?
 Are you motivated by a desire to discover hidden gems of literary beauty and bring them to light?

 An internship with Brink will provide you with firsthand experience in the publishing industry.
 Our programs are designed to bridge the gap between learning about publishing and working in the business.

-Working with Publishing Director Andrew Jimenez, interns will assist in the creation of F(r)iction.
-Interns will gain experience in every step of the publication process, including editing and general content management.
+The first half of the internship includes an intensive training program with our professional editorial staff.
+Interns learn how to coach writers from first drafts to polished publications.
+For the remaining half of the internship, interns will have the opportunity to work as independent Junior Editors.
+Interns will assist in the creation of F(r)iction and gain experience in every step of the publication process, including editing and general content management.
 Additionally, interns are asked to assist with the marketing and distribution of F(r)iction.

 Brink provides interns with the opportunity to hone their own craft and technique in order to sharpen their editorial lens.
 Interns will write short pieces for group writing projects such as Dually Noted and draft book reviews for upcoming titles.

-Interns will work alongside Marketing Director Kaley Kiermayr and assist with the management of marketing materials, social media accounts, and online publications.
+Interns will assist with the management of marketing materials, social media accounts, and online publications.

 How to Apply

 Brink offers two internship sessions every year—spring and fall—with each internship lasting fifteen weeks.